-Invitations to the companies hearing pitches are sent out approximately six weeks before the event, and profiles are added to the website as they are completed here.
+Invitations to the companies hearing pitches are sent out approximately six weeks before the event, and profiles are added to the website as they are completed here. (coming soon)

 If you are interested in seeing a particular company attend, please let us know and we will make every effort to invite them.
 Please email us the name of any particular company you would like to see at the Great American PitchFest, and preferably a website, phone, fax number, and/or address if possible.

 At Other Events, I’m Used To Having To ‘Signup’ For Meetings, And Often Have To Pay For Each Pitch.
 How Is The Great American PitchFest Different?

 At the Great American PitchFest, there is no signup process.
 You simply meet with as many companies as you wish, and whichever ones you choose.
 It’s that simple.
 You just get in line and meet with whoever you wish.
 You pay one price which allows you full access to the PitchFest, where you can pitch as many companies as you like.
 Most people pitch between 12 – 20 meetings.

 Generally each meeting is five minutes long in length.
 However, if the executive you are meeting with wants more time with you, they are welcome to meet with you as long as they wish.
 We simply ‘hold the line’ until the executive is ready for the next person.
 Meetings can be as long as the executive wants them to be.